Put Us On Your Nice List!

 Lupus can cause inflammation in the liver, in a condition known as hepatic vasculitis, which can cause the formation of blood clots in the blood vessels serving the liver.
 Reduced blood flow, ascites, and other conditions can cause enlargement of the liver.
 Symptoms of an enlarged liver include abdominal pain and jaundice, which is yellowing of the skin and eyes.
 An inflamed or enlarged liver leaks higher-than-normal amounts of certain chemicals, known as enzymes.
 High enzyme levels, jaundice, ascites, and inflammation of the liver may be the result of lupus or medications for the treatment of lupus.

-Autoimmune hepatitis is a condition in which the immune system attacks the liver.
-Autoimmune hepatitis is a rare condition that affects females four times more often as it does males.
+Autoimmune hepatitis is a rare condition condition in which the immune system attacks the liver that usually affects females four times more often as it does males.

 In autoimmune hepatitis, the immune system attacks the liver, which causes inflammation of that organ.
 There are two types of autoimmune hepatitis.
 Type 1 autoimmune hepatitis is the most common form of the disease in North America; it is more common in adults than in children.
 About half of those with type 1 have other autoimmune disorders, such as rheumatoid arthritis, celiac disease, or ulcerative colitis.